m1ked123/ferry-information-app/README.md

 # Ferry Information Application

 The new incarnation of the Ferry Information Application.
 This project includes all of the code for the web application.
+A working, demo of this application can be found at https://royal-loonie-56613.herokuapp.com/.

 ## Install Instructions
 To run this project on your own computer, including standing up the necessary ExpressJS server, use the following steps: